TLara1/TLara1.github.io/_projects/5_project.md

   {% include figure.liquid loading="eager" path="assets/img/Images_Figures_Videos_website_bush_22/EasytoFollowExample.jpg" title="Sample Droplet" class="img-fluid rounded z-depth-0" width="auto" height="600" %}
 </div>

 <p>My work mostly involved running experiments with our vibrating baths and tracking the resulting droplet movement.
+We set-up experiments with drops free to move in circular baths and tracked their motion with a high-speed camera placed overhead.
 These droplets move around in occasionally interesting shapes from simple orbits to more complex patterns.
 We still don't fully understand the complex fluid mechanics at play in these systems, but it is speculated our little bouncing droplets may serve as quantum-mechanical analogues due to their pilot-wave properties.

 <div class="row">
     <div class="col-sm mt-2 mt-md-0">